skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Councilman Relnar looks over the completed work.
 Clearly disappointed he states, "Well, a deal is a deal.
 Here is the promised reward."
-He hands Enoch 5,000g.
+He hands Enoch 5,000 gold.
 This is quite a sum for such a job.

 Enoch offers him the book.
 Relnar looks down like Enoch is offering him the cookbook of a cannibalistic shaman, "I don't have any use for